openvinotoolkit/openvino_notebooks/notebooks/237-typo-detector/README.md

 </br>

 The notebook provides two methods to use the typo detector in the OpenVino runtime.
+I've demonstrated both methods so that you can experience both the loading of compiled models and loading models in other frameworks and converting them.

 1. Use the [Hugging Face Optimum](https://huggingface.co/docs/optimum/index) library to load the compiled model in OpenVino IR format.
 Then create a pipeline with the loaded model to run inference.